Sundin/advent-of-code-2019/README.md

 * Don't reuse variables as values might have changed (point by reference).
 * Write unit tests for simple cases that are easy to debug and make sure they pass.
 * Go for the simplest solution, not the most efficient or elegant.
+* Make sure to write your code in a way so that you can easily copy paste the examples into your unit tests.